mindspore-ai/mindpandas/README.md

 ### Installing from pip command

-If you use the pip, please download the whl package from [MindPandas](https://www.mindspore.cn/versions/en) page and install it.
+If you use the pip, please download the whl package from [MindSpore Pandas](https://www.mindspore.cn/versions/en) page and install it.

-> Installing whl package will download MindPandas dependencies automatically (detail of dependencies is shown in requirements.txt) in the networked state, and other dependencies should be installed manually.
+> Installing whl package will download MindSpore Pandas dependencies automatically (detail of dependencies is shown in requirements.txt) in the networked state, and other dependencies should be installed manually.

 ### Installing from source code